 The Aln Valley Railway is now being built to link Alnmouth and Alnwick - click on the picture to go to the website

-Warkworth village has its own castle with a medieval Hermitage across the river; a Norman church; pubs and restaurants; Cabosse, our French patisserie; a village store and post office with newspapers, an ATM and the lottery; small shops and a gallery; river walks and rowing boats (the owner did not put them out last year because of the floods); a golf course; a cricket club; a beautiful beach - and free parking.
+Warkworth village has its own castle with a medieval Hermitage across the river; a Norman church; pubs and restaurants; Cabosse, our French patisserie; a village store and post office with newspapers, an ATM and the lottery; small shops and a gallery; river walks; a golf course; a cricket club; a beautiful beach - and free parking.

-If you stay at the Waiting Rooms it is a pleasant walk to the village with views across the fields of Warkworth Castle, Coquet Island, and the North sea, along an unlit winding country road, with narrow pavements on alternate sides - or a few minutes drive.
-We provide an array of different sized torches if you decide to walk at night.
-We also recommend wearing light/reflective clothing in the dark, and always walk facing the oncoming traffic.
+If you stay at the Waiting Rooms it is a pleasant walk to the village in the summer months with views across the fields of Warkworth Castle, Coquet Island, and the North sea, along an unlit winding country road, with narrow pavements on alternate sides - or a few minutes drive.
+We provide an array of different sized torches if you decide to walk at night, as well as reflective waistcoats.

 When you get to the end of Station Road turn right and you will see the beach road almost opposite, alternatively walk over one of the bridges into the village.
 The old bridge shown below was used until the 1960's and is cobbled, with tracks for cart wheels.
 We have a lot of swans in Warkworth, and they favour this area under the bridge.
 Unfortunately now we have the new modern bridge, like all villages, we suffer from heavy transport.
 See here for photos of the new bridge being built.